By TONY SEED

 Is it only a remarkable coincidence that this aggressive video appears at the same time the Ford government is trying to destroy the municipal government in that city and the United States-Mexico-Canada trade agreement?
 It has everything to do with the agenda the international financial oligarchy has set for governments in all countries at all levels at this time; anything which interferes with the ability of oligopolies to privatize all services, destroy unions and disempower citizens is to be destroyed.

-After all, try as much as they can to erase and falsify history as “wretched nostalgia”, this is a franchise which in 22 years has not once drafted a Canadian athlete; in 1996 it even passed over Steve Nash who became a two-time MVP.
+After all, try as much as they can to erase and falsify history as “wretched nostalgia”, this is a franchise which in 24 years has not once drafted a Canadian athlete; in 1996 it even passed over Steve Nash, who became a two-time NBA MVP and member of its Hall of Fame.
 Canada is seen as a processing plant for the NCAA and the NBA, and a “golden generation” of first round NBA draft picks of Canadians from the NCAA is offered as “proof.”
-Yet amongst the handful of token Canadian players it has signed in that period, only one of them – point guard Curtis Joseph who wanted to play for his hometown team – has ever started for the Raptors (winning two-thirds of those games) and he was swiftly traded to Indiana in what was called a salary dump.
-The Canadian player left town without any of the angst and noise surrounding the trade of Mr. DeRozan.
+Yet amongst the three token Canadian players it has signed in that period, only one of them – point guard Cory Joseph who played four years with the champion San Antonio Spurs and captain of the Canadian national team, who wanted to play for his hometown team – has ever started for the Raptors (winning two-thirds of those games, replacing an injured Kyle Lowry).
+He was shortly traded to Indiana July 2017 in exchange for the draft rights of the obscure Emir Preldžić (a 32-year-old professional in the Turkish league) in what was justified by the media as a salary dump.
+The Canadian stalwart left town without any of the media angst and noise surrounding the trade of Mr. DeRozan.

 How small the example will be illustrated in the playoffs when, once again, as has happened the past 3 years or more, the Raptors’ games on weekends will be scheduled for a noon start, the first of 3 games to be broadcast throughout the day.
 Most of these Toronto has lost.
 Such is the level playing field in the NBA sports cartel that big capital aspires to play in.
 Perhaps this is why MLSE was so obsequious to ESPN.